AShenawy/UE4-GameAI_Project/README.md

 At this stage, the AI characters are expected to move towards each other but only if the other character they sight has their back to them - simulating a sneak attack from the back.
 The main functionality is similar to the coin collection, with a few exceptions:
 * The AI character cannot sneak behind the same 'enemy' twice; this is to avoid having it stuck behind one enemy and not moving away so long as the stage is active
 * Although the character can turn around (like in the coin collection stage) if it doesn't see an enemy in front of it, this action is randomised here and when the AI isn't allowed to perform it, it instead picks a random location point anywhere in the level and moves to that point before trying again to find an enemy.
 This is to simulate a wandering around behaviour, more typical to a human player.
 * The AI character now needs to do two checks in the EQS, instead of the one in the coin collection.
 First, it needs to be able to see an enemy in front of it.
-Second, the enemy must be looking the opposite way and have their back facing the AI character.
+Second, the enemy must be looking the opposite way and have their backs facing the AI character.
 Without this rule, the attack will be head on, and can't be considered sneaky anymore.

 ### Stage 4 - Retreat with your Ally